Churn propensity model

 Predicted Probability of Transaction Next 365d

-The probability a customer will purchase again in the next 365 days.
+The probability that a customer will purchase again in the next 365 days.

 Choose the predicted probability of transactions attribute from the Segment Editor.